 All FYE courses provide credit toward your general education requirements and help support your transition to NEIU.
 Read more about general education requirements.

 How do I register for an FYE course?

 Your advisor will help you pick an FYE class at orientation.
 First-year students must meet with their advisor to register for classes.
 If you are unable to attend any of the orientation sessions and would still like to register for classes, please call the Advising Center at (773) 442-5470.
-Students admitted to Project Success, Proyecto Pa’Lante or Wentworth Scholars, contact your advisor with the appropriate program or contact the program office if you’re not sure who your advisor is.
+Students admitted to Project Success, Proyecto Pa’Lante or Wentworth Scholars, contact your advisor within the appropriate program or contact the program office if you’re not sure who your advisor is.

 How do I prepare for college success?

 Visit PrepStep for College.
 This site is available through NEIU's Ronald Williams Library.
 PrepStep is a test preparation database that provides students with access to build your skills in essential subject areas like college success, reading and writing, math, career preparation, and much more.